budparr/budparr.com/content/about.md

 I'm also interested in cooking and bread baking.
 A purist at heart, I roast my own coffee and maintain my own bread starter.
 I also enjoy music and photography, though for the last 13 years most of my photography has been of my beautiful children.

-I live on the upper west side of Manhattan with my wife and three sons who are not usually as glum looking as in the photograph on the home page.
+I live on the upper west side of Manhattan with my wife and three sons.

 [twitter/@budparr](http://twitter.com/budparr)